zephyrproject-rtos/zephyr/boards/xtensa/xt-sim/doc/xt-sim.rst

 Hardware
 ********

-The folllowing Xtensa cores are officially supported:
+The following Xtensa cores are officially supported:

 - hifi3_bd5
 - XRC_FUSION_AON_ALL_LM